AYHA History

 A group of Athens High School students soon became obsessed with hockey, and in 1963 they began informal pick-up games with makeshift equipment.
 Organized by the students, these games often occurred very late at night when the rink was not in use, and they were not endorsed by any entity, though the rink managers would let the players clean up around Bird Arena in exchange for ice time.
 Ohio University was also willing to permit the games so long as no one got hurt, but with the students’ lack of hockey equipment (they wrapped magazines around their legs as shin guards), safety had become a concern for their parents.
 One of the parents named Paul Walker decided to organize the games, and with the help of others, he began fundraising efforts to get ice time at the rink.

 At the same time, the Ohio University hockey team was succeeding as a varsity sport, which attracted the attention of more local children to Bird Arena.
 Many of these children attended games and would hang around the locker room afterwards to see their favorite players, and from time to time, these players would give the children some of their old equipment.
 One of these players, Mike L’Heureux, began to join the children at their late-night games and eventually agreed to coach them.
-In time, the youth games grew large enough that Paul Walker, along with Col. Dean Smith from the Air Force ROTC program, began to schedule games with Columbus youth teams.
-In short order the burgeoning league became known as the Athens Minor Hockey program.

 Above: Recreational ice skating joins the "...popular Athens Minor Hockey (Pee-Wee - High School) program..."
 Ohio University Post, November 9, 1968.